Facebook adds tools to help you squash bullying, harassment

 The new feature to report bad behavior on behalf of friends and family will be available starting Tuesday.
 The ability to hide or delete comments using Facebook on a desktop computer or Android-powered device is also coming Tuesday, and will be made available for iPhone and iPad apps in the coming months.

 The moves come as Facebook, which has more than 2 billion users worldwide, grapples with how to combat online harassment while balancing free speech concerns.
 That hasn't always worked out too well.
-In the past couple months, for example, President Donald Trump and high profile conservative pundits have accused the company of censoring conservative voices.
+In the past couple of months, for example, President Donald Trump and high-profile conservative pundits have accused the company of censoring conservative voices.
 For its part, Facebook denies the allegations.

-In March, Silicon Valley tech firms including Facebook met with first lady Melanie Trump to talk about how they can do a better job combating online harassment.
+In March, Silicon Valley tech firms including Facebook met with first lady Melania Trump to talk about how they can do a better job combating online harassment.

-As part of its anti-harassment efforts announced Tuesday, Facebook also said it will do a better job protecting public figures from harassment and bullying.
+As part of its anti-harassment efforts announced Tuesday, Facebook also said it'll do a better job protecting public figures from harassment and bullying.
 "Severe attacks" against them won't be allowed in the coming weeks.

 Despite all these efforts, the fight against online harassment and bullying is far from over.